nonplain/js-examples/11ty-markdown-notes/notes/Building our site data with nonplain.md

 ### The code

-The full code can be found in the repo that contains this site, so you can go read the full `build-notes.js` file there.
+The full code can be found [on GitHub](https://github.com/nonplain/js-examples/tree/master/11ty-markdown-notes), so you can go read the full `build-notes.js` file there.
 In the meantime, we'll walk through each section of that code and talk about what it does.

 #### Dependencies